thingsboard/thingsboard.github.io/docs/user-guide/install/pe/docker-cassandra.md

 ## Step 6.
 Installation

-Check docker-compose.yml and configure ports fi you need
+Check docker-compose.yml and configure ports if you need

 ```bash
 cd pe-docker-compose